-\begin{thm} There exists a one-to-one correspondence between the equivalence classes of continuously decisive ordered Bratteli diagrams and the topological conjugacy classes of continuously decisive triples of zero-dimensional systems with quasi-sections. \end{thm} \begin{proof} Let $(V,E,\ge)$ be a continuously decisive ordered Bratteli diagram.
+Let $(V,E,\ge)$ be a continuously decisive ordered Bratteli diagram.
 Because it is decisive, we can obtain a unique Bratteli--Vershik model $(E_{0,\infty},\psi)$.
 Thus, we can obtain a triple $(E_{0,\infty},\psi,E_{0,\infty,\min})$.
 By \cref{prop:from-a-decisive-B-diagram-to-a-class-of-zero-d-sys-triple}, we can also conclude that equivalent ordered Bratteli diagrams bring about the same topological conjugacy class of triples.
-From \cref{thm:from-BV-to-quasi-section}, it follows that $E_{0,\infty,\min}$ is a quasi-section.
-We get that $E_{0,\infty,\min}$ has empty interior by the definition of continuously decisiveness.
+It is evident that $E_{0,\infty,\min}$ is a quasi-section.
+We find that $E_{0,\infty,\min}$ has an empty interior as per the definition of continuous decisiveness.
 Conversely, let $(X,f,B)$ be a continuously decisive triple of a zero-dimensional system $(X,f)$ with a quasi-section $B$.
-Then, by \cref{thm:Bratteli--Vershik-for-all-quasi-sections}, we get a Bratteli--Vershik model $(V,E,\ge,\psi)$ such that $E_{0,\infty,\min} = B$ by a topological conjugacy.
+Then, by \cref{thm:bijectivetriplesBVmodels}, we obtain a Bratteli--Vershik model $(V,E,\ge,\psi)$ such that $E_{0,\infty,\min} = B$ by a topological conjugacy.
 By \cref{thm:triple-implies-equivalent-ordered-Bratteli-diagrams}, the ordered Bratteli diagram $(V,E,\ge)$ is unique up to equivalence.
-By \cref{prop:basic-concept-from-DK}, these Bratteli--Vershik models are continuously decisive. \end{proof}
+Finally, by \cref{prop:basic-concept-from-DK}, these Bratteli--Vershik models are decisive and also continuously decisive.

-In this section, finally, we list two results concerning the basic sets and closing property.